alanaahart/AD699-Naive-Bayes-Decision-Tree/README.md

+# Predicting Airbnb Rates and Cleaning Fees with Naive Bayes and Decision Trees

 ## Introduction

 This project applies supervised and unsupervised learning techniques to Airbnb rental data from NYC, aiming to uncover patterns in pricing, cancellation policies, and neighborhood dynamics.
 Our team collaborated on data preparation, exploratory analysis, and modeling across several domains.